 Finally, the OIG took issue with some aspects of small business goaling calculation methods.

 For small business contracting, the goal is for 23% of all government contracts to be awarded to small businesses.
-The SBA takes data from all agencies and determines whether this goal was met every fiscal year (for an examination of recent SBA goaling, check out this article by our own Matt Schoonover).
+The SBA takes data from all agencies and determines whether this goal was met every fiscal year (for an examination of recent SBA goaling, check out this article).
 However, the SBA has exclusions that prevent certain contracts from being counted in this calculation.
 According to the SBA some of the contracts excluded from goaling calculations are contracts funded predominately with agency generated sources (i.e., non-appropriated funds), acquisitions with a statutorily mandated source, and acquisitions on behalf of foreign governments.

 The OIG took issue with SBA excluding contracts from the goaling calculation and stated that exclusions invariably lead to an overstatement of goaling percentages met by agencies.
 The report recommends the SBA include all contracts, regardless of exclusion, in its small business goaling calculations.